Best Castles and Rhine Towns in the Rhine River Valley

 Who else is a big fan of weekend trips?
 Please raise your hand!

 Even though September has been filled with travels to Cape Verde and Poland, I couldn’t resist a good weekend trip.
 It’s early autumn and there was still a landmark close to Luxembourg that I have been wanting to explore for a long time: the German Middle Rhine River Valley near Koblenz!

 Autumn might be the ideal period to visit as autumn foliage starts to shine in the brightest colors and, last but not least, it’s high season for wine harvesting.
-Join me on an autumnal quest of the best castles and cities in the Upper Middle Rhine River Valley.
+Join me on an autumnal quest of the best castles and Rhine valley towns in the Upper Middle Rhine River Valley.

-The Middle Rhine Valley is one of the most popular travel destinations in Western Germany, attracting travellers since the 19th century.
-That’s mainly due to the fairy tale castles on hill tops, the lush green vineyards and narrow river banks.
+The Middle Rhine Valley is one of the most popular travel destinations in Western Germany, attracting travelers since the 19th century.
+That’s mainly due to the fairy tale castles on hilltops, the lush green vineyards, and narrow river banks.
 These charms have been reflected in many creations of Romanticism like Heinrich Heine’s “Loreley” or in the operas of Richard Wagner.

-The Rhine river, being the busiest fluvial trade route in Europe, is divided in the Alpine, High, Upper, Middle and Lower Rhine.
+The Rhine river, being the busiest fluvial trade route in Europe, is divided into the Alpine, High, Upper, Middle, and Lower Rhine.
 This article will be about the charms of the Middle Rhine flowing between Bingen and Bonn encompassing Koblenz, imaginative castles and quaint wine villages.

 How to explore the Rhine Gorge?

 - The German Rhine Valley can be explored in several ways.
 An extensive hiking trail network, the RheinBurgenWeg, interconnects the region’s most precious gems.

 - Almost every village along the Rhine river is connected to the public railway linking Mainz to Koblenz, which makes it very easy to explore the region without owning a car.
 Check cheap connections and prices here